 Heliopora is an octocoral (mostly soft, non-reef building) however it is hermatypic, meaning that it is a reef builder.
 This genus is unique in that the skeleton has a blue coloration derived from the iron salts in its fibrous aragonite matrix.

-This species can be traced back more than 120 million years to the Cretaceous Era, and has remained mostly unchanged since.
+This species can be traced back more than 120 million years to the Cretaceous Era and has remained mostly unchanged since.
 It was only in 2018 that the first records of a second species of Heliopora (H. hiberniana) was described, and only from 3 locations in Western Australia.
 But even then, it was hypothesized that this cryptic species could be more widespread.

-After his time in the Maldives Leon returned to Indonesia where he subsequently noticed H. hiberniana to actually be one of the most common reef building corals in the Gili Islands!
-After working with other researchers, he was able to publish the first record of H. hiberniana outside of Australia, this time both in the Baa Atoll, Maldives and the Gili Islands of Indonesia.
+After his time in the Maldives, Leon returned to Indonesia where he subsequently noticed H. hiberniana to actually be one of the most common reef-building corals in the Gili Islands!
+After working with other researchers, he published the first record of H. hiberniana outside of Australia, this time both in the Baa Atoll, Maldives, and the Gili Islands of Indonesia.

-These octocorals seem to be less susceptible to warming climates and coral bleaching events, and may provide an alternative structure to the historic hard coral species which built them.
-These records are also vital to track the effects of climate change as the historic home ranges of various species is altered due to changing ocean conditions, and can help us to predict where conservation and protection efforts will be the most effective.
+These octocorals seem to be less susceptible to warming climates and coral bleaching events and may provide an alternative structure to the historic hard coral species which built them.
+These records are also vital to tracking the effects of climate change as the historic home ranges of various species are altered due to changing ocean conditions and can help us to predict where conservation and protection efforts will be the most effective.

-We extend our sincerest congratulations to Leon for this publication, and are excited to see how we can contribute to the development of the understanding of this species in the future.
+We extend our sincerest congratulations to Leon for this publication and are excited to see how we can contribute to the development of the understanding of this species in the future.